some-code-developer/some-code-sdk/README.md

 This project holds the latest list of **["Some code"](https://www.some-code.com/)** actions and connections The purpose of this project is to help developers to design new actions according to their needs.

-> **Note:** Although it is possible to create actions and connections using some-code interface, SDK provides more connivent way of trouble shooting the above
+> **Note:** Although it is possible to create actions and connections using some-code interface, SDK provides more connivent way of trouble-shooting the above

 # Installation